List of Frameworks present in iPhoneOS5.0 SDK

 MessageUI.framework

-Introduced in iOS 3.0, the Message UI framework (MessageUI.framework) provides support for composing and queuing email messages in the user’s outbox.
+) provides support for composing and queuing email messages in the user’s outbox.
 The composition support consists of a view controller interface that you present in your application.
 You can prepopulate the fields of this view controller to set the recipients, subject, body content, and any attachments you want to include with the message.
 After presenting the view controller, the user then has the option of editing the message prior to sending it.

 In iOS 4.0 and later, this framework provides a view controller for presenting an SMS composition screen.
 You can use this view controller to create and edit SMS messages without leaving your application.
 As with the mail composition interface, this interface gives the user the option to edit the message before sending it.